i-Lucas/projeto3-driveneats/README.md

 # projeto3-driveneats

-this project is part of the full stack development course of the Driven training
+this project is part of the full-stack development course of the Driven training

 requirements: